 In this tutorial, we will discuss how to transfer files among systems using SCP & Rsync with some examples.
 We will also discuss SCP & RSYNC command line options to make use of the commands to the fullest.

 Also Read: Cloning disks using dd & cat commands

-scp & rsync commands
+SCP & Rsync commands

-It is secure & faster than scp & can also be used in place of scp command to copy files/directories to remote host.
-Syntax for using rsync is
+It is secure & faster than SCP & can also be used in place of the SCP command to copy files/directories to the remote hosts.

 here, option r is used when we are copying a directory with all the files inside it,

 secondly, option p will provide an estimated time & connection speed,

 and option v will provide debugging information that can help in diagnosing a problem related to connection, authentication, etc.